On Convolutions, Intrinsic Dimension, and Diffusion Models: Setup and Background

 Importantly, evaluating $\nu$ requires access to $p(x, t)$ only through $s$.
 Lastly, by using the trained score function $\hat{s}$ to approximate the unknown $s$ and by setting a negative enough $\delta_0$, FLIPD is obtained by combining \autoref{eq:flipd_rate_of_change} with \autoref{eq:main} as

 The correctness of FLIPD as an estimator of LID therefore hinges on \autoref{eq:main} holding in general, and as previously mentioned, \citet{kamkari2024geometric2} only proved \autoref{eq:main} in the case where $\M$ is an affine submanifold of $\R^D$.
+We refer the reader to \citet{kamkari2024geometric2} for a more thorough derivation of FLIPD, along with illustrative examples, and empirical results.